Nyingma Tradition - lineage of Khyungchen Aro Lingma

 Aro is a Tibetan Vajrayana Buddhist tradition whose unusual characteristics make it singularly appropriate for many Westerners.
 Aro is principally concerned with transforming our experience of everyday being, rather than achieving an esoteric or spiritualised mode of existence.
 Our aim is to engender cheerful courage, perceptive consideration, sincere determination, natural gallantry, graciousness, creativity, and spaciousness.

 The Aro teachings descend from a lineage of enlightened women – beginning with Yeshé Tsogyel.
 She was the female Tantric Buddha, who—together with Padmasambhava—founded the Nyingma tradition of Buddhism.
 Aro is a small family lineage within that tradition – founded by the female visionary Lama Aro Lingma in 1909 (picture left).
-The Aro Lineage Lamas are Ngak’chang Rinpoche and Khandro Déchen, a married couple with two children, who live in Penarth, South Wales.
+The Aro Lineage Lamas are Ngak’chang Rinpoche and Khandro Déchen, a married couple with one daughter, who live in Penarth, South Wales.

 There are three distinct yet compatible approaches within Buddhism: self-liberation, transformation, and renunciation.
 Aro emphasises self-liberation and transformation, whereas it is more common to prioritise renunciation. more on the principles of the three yanas